Final 403(b) Regulations: Countdown to 12/31/09 Compliance

 Principal, Employee Benefit Services Group

-O'Connor Davies Munns & Dobbins, New York
+O'Connor Davies Munns & Dobbins

 He was previously Director of the Compensation and Benefits Advisory Services Practice at a law firm and was responsible for preparing the Form 5500 and other employee benefit reporting for clients.
 He was also a member of the Employee Benefits Department, helping clients meet the reporting and disclosure requirements of ERISA and consulting with sponsors of 403(b) plans on the 403(b) regulations.